JaneliaSciComp/neuronbridge-precompute/precompute-scripts/README.md

 * Export color depth matches
 * Upload color depth matches to AWS

-The first two steps are needed in order to import color depth MIPs from JACs into NeuronBridge database.
+The first two steps are needed only for importing color depth MIPs from JACs into NeuronBridge database.
 If all MIPs and libraries are already available in JACS the first step is not required but sometimes we have to import new segmented MIPs in JACS and only when all data is available in JACS database and filestore (`/nrs/jacs/jacsdata/filestore/system/ColorDepthMIPs`) we can import it into NeuronBridge

-## Step 1: Import the segmented CDMs into JACS
+## Pre Step 1: Import the segmented CDMs into JACS

 This process is needed to import new segmented MIPs or brand new MIPs (EM use case) into JACS.
 Practically in this step we copy segmented MIPs to JACS filestore (`/nrs/jacs/jacsData/filestore/system/ColorDepthMIPs`).
 In some cases (usually for new EM imports) we need to sync these new MIPs and create a new library in JACS if such library does not exist.